art-suite/art-suite-foundations/packages/neptune-namespaces/README.md

 ## What is it?

-Given a directory structure with CoffeeScript files, Neptune-Namespaces generates namespaces and outputs ``namespace.coffee`` and ``index.coffee`` files.
+Given a directory structure with CoffeeScript files, Neptune-Namespaces generates runtime namespaces for your CoffeeScript source-code.
+It outputs one pair of ``namespace.coffee`` and ``index.coffee`` files per directory.

 Neptune-Namespaces is an